k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 ### Reset Fabric- Remove Fabric Directories

-The reset.sh gets the list of Fabric directories that need to be removed from the config.ini configuration file.
-The following parameters are taken to get the list of removed Fabric directories:
+The **reset.sh** script gets the list of Fabric directories that need to be removed from the **config.ini** configuration file.
+The following parameters are checked to get the list of removed Fabric directories:

 <table width="900pxl">
 <tbody>